zzVu77/Windows_Proj_SellOldStuff/README.md

 ![image](https://github.com/zzVu77/Window_Proj_UTEMerchant/assets/129610868/d65d0186-dcf7-46ef-aa2b-71f435a35585)

 ## 🚀 About Us
-- We are IT students at HCMUTE
+- We are IT students at HCMUTE.
 - Contact us via: nguyenvanvu24062004@gmail.com